superhj1987/awesome-mac-things/README.md

 ----

-*some useful things in MAC os:scripts shells doc shortcut key*
+*some useful things in MAC os:scripts;shells;doc;shortcut keys of some common useful apps*

 ## 1. mac_free.py